 Sashiko-ori fabric, created by mechanizing the production process of Sashiko, is generally woven with a uniform pattern of dots on a dobby loom.
-Its durability made it the de facto choice for martial arts wear, such as in judo and kendo.
+Its durability made it the standard choice for martial arts wear, such as in judo and kendo.

 Asa (Hemp, Linen, Ramie)

-The Japanese word Asa "麻" is a generic term for fabrics made from plant (cellulosic) fibers, such as linen, hemp, and ramie, mainly produced from the tough bark of the plant's stem.
+The Japanese word Asa "麻" is a generic term for fabrics made from plant fibers, such as hemp, linen, and ramie, mainly produced from the tough fibers of the plant's stem.

-Although each fabric is made from different plants, their characteristics are similar, such as high air permeability, ease of drying, and lightness.
-Due to their coolness and crispness, they have long been used for Japanese apparel designed for summer, including samue and jinbei.
+Although each fabric is made from different plants, their characteristics are similar, such as excellent air flow, quick drying properties, and lightweight.
+Due to their ability to keep the wearer cool, they have long been used for Japanese apparel designed for summer, including samue and jinbei.

-The fabrics we offer are characterized by their smooth texture, with as little stiffness and roughness as possible, typical of cellulosic fiber fabrics.
-Asa is the coolest material in our fabric lineup.
-If you are looking for a comfortable garment to escape the summer heat, look at our Asa-made samue.
+The fabrics we offer are characterized by their smooth texture, minimizing the rough or stiff qualities typical of fiber-based fabrics.
+Asa is the most cooling material in our fabric lineup.
+If you are looking for a comfortable garment to escape the summer heat, please check our Asa-made samue.

-We also offer products made of 100% polyester fabrics, tetoron cotton (TC) fabrics, a blend of cotton and polyester, and nylon fabrics.
-These functional fabrics are stain-resistant, easy to dry after washing, and wrinkle-resistant, making them ideal for daily work wear.
+We also offer products made of 100% polyester fabrics, Tetron cotton (TC) fabrics (a blend of cotton and polyester), and nylon fabrics.
+These functional fabrics are stain-resistant, easy to dry after washing, and wrinkle-resistant, making them ideal for daily wear.

-We use fabrics that have undergone various manufacturing processes to achieve conveniences and comfort comparable to natural materials.
-For example, polyester samue are popular at traditional Japanese inns and hotels that use them as uniforms because they can be washed frequently to keep them clean, don't wrinkle easily, and are elegant enough to wear in front of guests.
+We use fabrics that have been developed and manufactured to achieve the same conveniences and comfort as natural materials.
+For example, polyester samue are popular at traditional Japanese inns and hotels that use them as uniforms, because they can be washed frequently, don't wrinkle easily, and are elegant enough to wear in front of guests.

-For those who need samue as work wear or are looking for a material that is easy to care for and does not deteriorate quickly, we recommend our garments made of these synthetic fabrics.
+For those who need samue as work wear or are looking for a material that is easy to care for and durable, we recommend our samue made of these synthetic fabrics.

-For those who prefer samue with a fashionable or slightly modern twist, we recommend products made of denim.
-Denim originated as workwear and became popular as a fashion item and everyday wear.
+For those who prefer samue with a fashionable or slightly modern twist, we recommend samue made of denim.
+Denim originated as workwear and became popular as a fashion item for everyday wear.
 This is similar to the role of samue in traditional Japanese clothing.

-These samue are free from stiffness or roughness, making them comfortable to wear.
+These samue are not stiff or rough, making them comfortable to wear.
 In Japan, several inns and hotels have adopted our denim samue as their indoor wear for guests.
 Just like with jeans, this unique samue allow you to enjoy denim's iconic color fading and aging over time.
 We hope you will try them.

 Particularly popular is the beautiful dark blue Aizome (indigo-dyed) samue.
 Indigo has long been popular in Japan as a color symbolizing victory and good fortune.
 Long known worldwide as "Japan Blue," indigo remains a special color for Japanese people.

 Owners of our plant-dyed samue enjoy how their colors change over time, eventually giving them a charming vintage look.
-See the options we have available that use this unique fabric.
+Take a look at the options we have available that use this unique fabric.

 Silk has long been the primary material used for traditional kimonos.
-Since silk fabric is delicate and requires meticulous care, it is rarely used to make samue, which originated as work clothes.
+Since silk fabric is delicate and requires meticulous care, it is rarely used to make samue, because of their original purpose as work clothes.

-At Wasuian, we have combined these seemingly contradictory elements to create samue made of pure silk.
-Customers who have purchased these garments have commented that they are perfect for dressing up for special occasions, such as inviting guests to one's home or celebrating.
+At Wasuian, we have combined these seemingly contradictory elements to create a samue and a haori made of pure silk.
+Customers who have purchased this samue have commented that they are perfect for dressing up for special occasions, such as inviting guests to one's home or for events and celebrations.

 The luxurious feel and gorgeous shine unique to silk make you feel as if you are wearing a top-quality kimono.
 Those looking for a unique piece of clothing that takes samue to the next level and those with an eye for silk fabrics are sure to enjoy these samue.

 Our quilted fabric samue with padding are the most heat-retentive among our products.
-Often worn as relaxing wear in winter, they are also perfect for gardening, and household chores, especially when moving back and forth between inside and outside.
-In Japan, they are also used by people working in temples and shrines, where it is difficult to keep warm with heaters.
+Often worn as relaxing wear in winter, they are also perfect for gardening, and household chores, especially when moving between the inside and outside.
+In Japan, they are also used by people working in temples and shrines, where it is difficult to keep warm, even with heaters.

 While their excellent insulation provides warmth, they are light and allow freedom of movement.
 The sleeves and pant hems are elastic, so they keep the heat in and do not get in the way when you are working or doing your chores.

-For those who want to stay warm inside their homes during the cold season, these samue will be a great companion that you will not be able to part with once you put it on.
-Perfect as gifts for those who live in cold regions.
+For those who want to stay warm inside their homes during the cold seasons, these samue will be a great companion that you will not be able to part with once you put it on.
+They also make perfect gifts for those who live in cold regions.

 Our Commitment to High-Quality Fabrics

-Wasuian is committed to using domestically produced fabrics to provide our customers with high quality, comfortable samue suitable for various seasons and uses.
+Wasuian is committed to using domestically produced fabrics to provide our customers with high quality, comfortable samue suitable for various seasons and occasios.

 To make the best use of these fabrics, we create each samue with extra care at our in-house factory.
-We develop samples many times, continuously work to improve without compromise, and sell at fair prices.
+We develop new samples many times, continuously work to improve without compromise and sell our products at fair prices.

-Wasuian will continue to deliver samue, a condensed form of traditional Japanese culture and craftsmanship, to the world.
+Wasuian will continue to deliver samue, a small piece of traditional Japanese culture and craftsmanship, to the world.